Earned Media Value: It’s Not The Right Metric for Measurement

 FAQ

-A: Measuring the value of earned media is essential for a few reasons.
-First, it allows marketers and PR pros to determine whether their campaigns are successful and providing actual business value.
+Measuring the value of earned media is essential for a few reasons.
+First, marketers and PR pros can determine whether their campaigns are successful and provide actual business value.
 Second, it helps them allocate their budgets more effectively by targeting the channels that provide the best return on investment.

 Michael Brito